 A; Air Purifiers were specifically designed to remove dust so yes they do help get off dust and other particles as well.

 Q; Can you sleep with an air purifier on?

 A; it is safe to keep an air purifier on all through the night as you sleep, it can help in improving the quality of your sleep.
 However, if you are not too comfortable with it, you can just run it for a few minutes before going to bed.

 Q; Should I leave my air purifier on when I’m not home?

 A; No, it is not advisable to leave any device on when you are not at home.
 Make sure you turn off your Air Purifier before leaving the house.

 If you happen to be dealing with Allergies, getting a good Air Purifier will certainly help a great deal in improving your health.

 The Airpura C600 is a particular type of air purifier, especially for the indoor environments that are impure by the toxic gases and chemical vapors.
-The main thing about this air purifier is highly featured with vigorous functional carbon filter of 26 lbs, and which had 3 inches depth to soak up the gaseous pollutants […]
+The main thing about this air purifier is highly featured with a vigorous functional carbon filter of 26 lbs, and which had 3 inches depth to soak up the gaseous […]